bai-shang/crnn_ctc_ocr_tf/README.md

 # Train a new model

 ### Data Preparation
-* Firstly you need to download [Synth90k](http://www.robots.ox.ac.uk/~vgg/data/text/) dataset and extract it into a folder.
+* Firstly you need download [Synth90k](http://www.robots.ox.ac.uk/~vgg/data/text/) datasets and extract it into a folder.

 * Secondly supply a txt file to specify the relative path to the image data dir and it's corresponding text label.